 What do queen bees look like?

-A queen bee looks similar to a worker bee but is usually a little larger.
+A queen bee looks similar to a worker bee but is usually larger.
 The easiest way to identify one is to look at the abdomen and legs, which are longer than the other bees in the hive.
 A queen bee’s wings are relatively short and don’t reach the end of the abdomen.

 How to identify a queen bee